- How To Use

 - Max RPM: 3600

 - Available for 1/2", 5/8", and 3/4" buffer shaft sizes

 Small Wheel Specs:

-- 1" wide with a 1/4" shaft (best used with air die grinder, but can be used on a drill with decent results)
+- 1" wide with a 1/4" shaft (best used with a die grinder, can be used on a high speed drill too)

 Click on "Video" tab to see the wheels in use.

 -Always wear a dust mask or respirator and proper eye protection while buffing!

 Click here to purchase the wheels separately.